OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 #### Recreate

 The recreate strategy does not provide a seamless deployment, but is included here as it is the default option for most deployment processes.
-This strategy involves either removing the existing deployment and deploying the new version, or deploying the new version over the top of the existing deployment.
+This strategy involves either removing the existing deployment and deploying the new version or deploying the new version over the top of the current application version.

-Both options result in downtime during the period between the existing version being stopped or removed and the new version being started.
-However, because the existing and new versions are not run concurrently, database upgrades can be applied as needed with no backward and forward compatibility requirements.
+Both options result in downtime between the existing version being stopped or removed and the new version starting.
+However, because the current and new versions are not run concurrently, database upgrades can be applied as needed with no backward and forward compatibility requirements.

 #### Rolling updates